PrideCraft/Public-Issue-Tracker/rules.md

 6. Hacks and advantage-giving mods are not allowed.

-   We allow mods such as Optifine, minimaps, mouse tweaks and other client-side utilities, as long as it doesn’t give you an unfair advantage against other players.
-If you don’t know whether or not your mod is allowed, be sure to ask a staff member.
+   We allow mods such as Optifine, minimaps, mouse tweaks and other client-side utilities, as long as it doesn't give you an unfair advantage against other players.
+If you don’t know whether your mod is allowed or not, be sure to ask a staff member.

 7. Duplicating items and use of exploits are not permitted.